MistaTwista/trust/README.md

 ```

 ### Building rustc with older host toolchains
-It is still possible to build Rust with the older toolchain versions listed below, but only if the
+It is still possible to build Trust with the older toolchain versions listed below, but only if the
 LLVM_TEMPORARILY_ALLOW_OLD_TOOLCHAIN option is set to true in the config.toml file.

 * Clang 3.1